BrahianVT/ExampleBlogGatsby/content/blog/Factors-Affecting-Garbage-collection-Performance/index.md

 With these options, if the percent of free space in generation falls below 40%, then the generation expands to maintain 40% free space,up to the maximum allowed size of the generation.

 ## Conserving Dynamic Footprint by Minimizing Java Heap Size
-If you need to minimize the dynamic memory footprint (RAM consumed during execution) for your application, you can do this by minimizing the Java heap size.Minimize Java heap size by lowering the values of the options __"-XX:MaxHeapFreeRation"__ (default 70%) and __-XX:MinHeapFreeRatio__(default 40%).Lowering __-XX:MaxHeapFreeRatio__ and __-XX:MinHeapFreeRatio__ by 10% has shown to successfully reduce the heap size without too much performace degradation.
+If you need to minimize the dynamic memory footprint (RAM consumed during execution) for your application, you can do this by minimizing the Java heap size.
+Minimize Java heap size by lowering the values of the options __"-XX:MaxHeapFreeRation"__ (default 70%) and __-XX:MinHeapFreeRatio__(default 40%).
+Lowering __-XX:MaxHeapFreeRatio__ and __-XX:MinHeapFreeRatio__ by 10% has shown to successfully reduce the heap size without too much performace degradation.

 ## The Young Generation
-the second factor affecting garbage collection performance is the proportion of the heap dedicated to the young generation, the bigger the young generation, the less often minor collections occur.
+The second factor affecting garbage collection performance is the proportion of the heap dedicated to the young generation, the bigger the young generation, the less often minor collections occur.

 ### Young Generation Size Options
 By default, the young generation size is control by the option __-XX:NewRatio__, setting __-XX:NewRatio=3__ means the ratio between the young and old generation is 1:3.
 The options __-XX:NewSize__ and __-XX:MaxNewSize__ bound young generation size from below and above.